 Mistake #1: Too many worksheets

 If you are looking to teach your child the letters of the alphabet, you may think worksheets are the way to go.
-A simple google or Pinterest search and you'll be flooded with free preschool worksheets to teach letters.
+A simple Google or Pinterest search and you'll be flooded with free preschool worksheets to teach letters.
 I mean, worksheets are how many of us learned as kids, so it has to be good right?

 Wrong.

 Typically worksheets are not developmentally appropriate for preschoolers.
 For one, worksheets don't do much teaching.
 They are much better used as a way for kids to show what they already know.
 It's hard to do much new learning with worksheets.
+Also, worksheets tend to be boring and can feel like too much pressure for some young learners.
+Imagine having your mom sitting right next to you watching your every move as you type up a report for work Yeah, no thanks.

 Many early childhood experts suggest banning worksheets altogether in the preschool years.
-While we wouldn't go that far, as there are some kids who like them, this mistake is at the top of the list because moreover parents overuse worksheets and kill the fun of learning,
+While we wouldn't go that far, as there are some kids who like them, this mistake is at the top of the list because moreover parents overuse worksheets and kill the fun of learning.

 Mistake #2: Not enough hands-on learning